 One of the requests I’ve been getting for some time now has been, “do you have any pressure cooker recipes?”
 And while we all probably remember those ancient pressure cookers that clanked and growled from our grandmother’s kitchens, the newer models (both stovetop and electric) have definitely come a long way!

 I thought I’d begin by sharing one of my absolute favorite pressure cooker recipes – this pressure cooker chicken.
-It has to be one of the ways that I use my pressure cooker the most while getting fabulous results.
+It has to be one of the ways that I use my Instant Pot the most while getting fabulous results.
 It is also one of the absolute easiest pressure cooker recipes.
 Perfect for those who just received a pressure cooker and are dipping their toes into using it as well as for those who have had their pressure cookers for a longer period of time and just need a reliable recipe to turn to week in and week out to help them get supper on the table.
 This is the one!

 I have electric pressure cookers, by two different brands – both of which I love dearly.
 One is by Cuisinart and the other is by Instant Pot.
 While the Instant Pot is a pressure cooker and more, I’m only talking about the pressure cooker aspects of it at the moment.
 Both the Cuisinart and the Instant Pot have easy to understand control panels and unlike watching Grandmother use hers in the 70s, I’ve always felt comfortable using both of them.
 I also have a stovetop pressure cooker/ canner and that I primarily use for canning.